SoMA-group/style-drumsynth/README.md

 #### Checkpoints

-The tensorflow checkpoints can be download [here](https://drive.google.com/drive/folders/11v5-xXhPa6Rv6t5V2koeOM9MLdrxvWM9?usp=sharing).
+The tensorflow checkpoints for loading pre-trained network weights can be download [here](https://drive.google.com/drive/folders/11v5-xXhPa6Rv6t5V2koeOM9MLdrxvWM9?usp=sharing).
 Unzip the folder and save it into this projects directory: "style-drumsynth/checkpoints".

 ### Usage